s3dawyXD/mlmodels/docs/DEV_docs/dataloader.md

    train, val, test are processed in indepedant way : Split is done before.

+A)

+Batchable requires the whole flow as batch disk_Batch --> Memory_batch --> tensor_batch
+dataloader.py manages the sequence of tasks.
+Some pre-processing does not need to be batched...
+Example:
+Big-Data Processor ---> Save on disk (/train , /test , /val)

+B)
 It's better to have one Dataloader per framework XXXXX' but those dataloader can re-use functions between them...